vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 - **Reflection:** I started tracking metrics like time-to-first-success and saw engagement skyrocket.

-- Quote: “Measure what matters—and make sure others understand what you’re measuring.”
+- Quote: “Measure what matters and make sure others understand what you’re measuring.”

 ---